 It is not possible to renew the social arraigo permit.
 This type of temporary residency lasts only one year.

-However, it is possible to modify it towards an ordinary residence and work authorization.
+However, it is possible to modify it towards an ordinary residence and work authorization valid for 2 years.
 In other words, once the first year as a legal foreigner has ended, you can continue being a legal resident if you meet the necessary requirements.
 In that sense, you can change to a work permit, either as a company’s worker or as a self-employed; or to a non-lucrative residency visa (if you do not want to work).

 That’s why we recommend that during the last few months of your arraigo year, you start looking for a job.
 Otherwise, without one, you won’t be able to renew it.